codevideo/codevideo-cli/README.md

 You can update the Gatsby static site by replacing the `public` folder within `cli/staticserver`.
 We recommend you use the `example` site within the `example` folder of the [`@fullstackcraftllc/codevideo-ide-react`](https://github.com/codevideo/codevideo-ide-react) repository.

-Everything in the `public` folder is treated as an embedded go resource and served by the server.
+Everything in the `public` folder is treated as an embedded Go resource and served by the server.

 ## CodeVideo Studio